-- In an episode of CSI: New York, in which one Victim of the Week was accidentally killed by a blank-firing gun going off point-blank in his chest.
+- In an episode of CSI: NY, in which one Victim of the Week was accidentally killed by a blank-firing gun going off point-blank in his chest.
 The murderer — a down-on-his-luck actor that was humiliated by the victim — makes clear as he confesses that he didn't think a blank could do that.

 - In an episode of Law & Order, a murder scene from a web series within the show results in the actor dying for real, on camera.
 The detectives spend a while fruitlessly investigating who could have swapped out the blanks for real bullets.
 Then they find out from the coroner that there was no bullet; the victim was killed by a blank fired too close.